 We cannot fix the climate disaster with individual efforts or by thinking technology is the problem.
 Posing less air conditioning or more bike-riding as solutions fosters the right-wing phony claim that the movement is elitist.
 Air conditioning is a health necessity and should be available free to all people in every part of the world that needs it.
 Safe bike riding is important, but we need clean mass transportation for all.
 Poor people here and around the world lack these necessities.

+Climate struggle and anti-imperialism are two wings of the same bird.
 The U.S. Military is a private army for the oil barons, not for democracy.

 The U.S. budget is looted for a trillion a year that could be used for social benefits and earth repair.
 Politicians that support a “Green New Deal” but vote to increase the military budget are dangerous.
 We cannot fight for the earth without fighting for peace, against the weapons industry, imperialism, inequality, and racism.